mzyl/bookbytes2.0/README.md

 - [ ] Address some "problems"
 - [ ] Begin addressing the sessions problem
   - Maybe try implementing sessions elsewhere, then bring the idea back here
+- [x] Text field reset on button press
+- [x] Grab and display language in Info
+  - Will be useful for filter option later

 ### Goals for Release
 - [x] Able to display title and author